informalsystems/quint/doc/lang.md

 This is exactly as `{ e_1, ..., e_n }` in TLA+.
 However, we prefer not to
 sacrifice `{...}` for this only operator.
-That is why a set is constructed with `Set(...)` in TNT.
+That is why a set is constructed with `Set(...)` in Quint.
 In practice, this operator does not appear too often, so our notation would not distract you too much.

 *Mode:* Stateless, State.
 Other modes are not allowed.